-(V.2-3) Jesus compliments this church concerning its works, labour, patience, "and how thou canst not bear them which are evil:" The Greek word for this type of evil is kakos and it means intrinsically worthless and intrinsically means belonging to something by the essential nature of that something.
+(V.2-3) Jesus compliments this church concerning its works, labour, patience, "and how thou canst not bear them which are evil:" The Greek word for this type of evil is kakos: defined: intrinsically worthless and intrinsically: defined: belonging to something by the essential nature of that something.
 There are only 2 possibilities here; #1) These evil people either faked salvation at Ephesus or had come to Ephesus from another church where they had faked salvation.
-OR: #2) They had actually gotten saved but it didn't have any effect because their values were wrong!
+OR: #2) They had actually gotten saved but it did not have any effect because their values were wrong!
 Satan uses their carnal nature as a vicious weapon in a congregation.

 Jesus gave us the example; (Luke 17:11-19 esp.
 V.17 keywords: where are the nine?)
 If you have been a Christian very long you have surely seen this type of person come and go.
-The problem starts when one won't leave.
+The problem starts when one will not leave.
 They are proud and want to be known!
 Paul warned Timothy about them; please read it:--> (2Tim.
 3:1-13 esp.
 V.5 & 7) They have "a form of godliness" and are "ever learning, and never come to the knowledge of the truth".
-This type are the proud, fornicators, liars, despisers and troublemakers who sin right in church because they are "lovers of pleasures more than lovers of God".
-The Ephesians had obviously booted them right out of church.
+This type is the proud, fornicators, liars, despisers and troublemakers who sin while they are in church because they are "lovers of pleasures more than lovers of God".
+The church at Ephesus had obviously excommunicated these which were evil.

 Those Who Say They Are Apostles And Are Not